kstenerud/safe-encoding/safe85-specification.md

  * c = continuation bit
  * x = data

-When the continuation bit is set to 1, the length field is continued in the next character.
+While the continuation bit is set to 1, the length field is continued in the next character.
 Building of the length field continues until a continuation bit of 0 is encountered.
 The 5 bit chunks are interpreted in big endian order (the first character represents the highest 5 bits, then the next lower 5 bits, and so on).

 | Characters | Bits | Maximum encodable length |
 | ---------- | ---- | ------------------------ |